OSGeo/PROJ/docs/source/install.rst

     Path to an existing directory used to cache :file:`proj.db` to speed-up subsequent builds without modifications to source SQL files.

+.. option:: PROJ_DB_FAST_BUILD=OFF

+    .. versionadded:: 9.5.1

+    By default, creation of :file:`proj.db` involves inserting consistency check triggers before inserting data records, to be able to catch potential inconsistencies.
+Such checks are useful for core PROJ developers when they update the database content, or for advanced PROJ users that customize the content of the database.
+However those checks come with a non-negligible cost.
+    On modern hardware, building :file:`proj.db` with those checks enabled takes about 50 to 60 seconds (and on scenarios where PROJ is built for other architectures with full emulation, several hours).
+When setting this option to ON, those triggers are inserted after data records, which decreases the build time to about 3 seconds.
+    In short, setting this option to ON is safe if you do not customize yourself the .sql files used to build :file:`proj.db`

 .. option:: TESTING_USE_NETWORK=ON

     .. versionadded:: 9.5